-If you’re looking for a natural geothermal pool in the raw Icelandic nature, then Gamla Laugin is for you!
-Also known as the Secret Lagoon, this pool is kept as natural as possible.
+If you’re looking for a natural geothermal pool in the raw Icelandic nature, then this stop on Iceland’s Golden Circle is for you.
+Gamla Laugin is also known as the Secret Lagoon, and this pool is kept as natural as possible.
 The water temperature stays at a toasty 38 Celsius all year long.
-Changing facilities are available on site.
+Changing facilities are also available on-site.

 Location: Road 30 near the town of Flúðir